 You can purchase these supplements at most pharmaceutical or health food stores.
 However, note that these supplements do not completely negate the effect of gluten intolerance and you may still suffer mild effects.

-Yogurt is known to heal the digestive tract and combat bacteria infections.
-This also makes it a suitable home remedy for gluten intolerant patients.
+Yogurt is known to heal the digestive tract and combat bacterial infections.
+This also makes it a suitable home remedy for gluten-intolerant patients.
 Yogurt is also beneficial to those who have no idea that they suffer from gluten intolerance or sensitivity.